xxsl/HiddenWall/README.md

 # HiddenWall
-Linux kernel module generator for custom rules with netfilter. (block ports, Hidden mode, rootkit functions etc)
+Linux kernel module generator for custom rules with netfilter. (block ports, Hidden mode, rootkit functions etc) The motivation: attacker can put your iptables or ufw to fall... but he will not find the hidden kernel module that block external access.
+Because have a hook to netfilter on kernel land.
 ![Alt text](https://github.com/CoolerVoid/HiddenWall/blob/master/doc/wall.png)

 First step, understand before run